Chart Color Schemes

 Blaxland is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Dwelling structure in Blaxland, as evaluated at the latest Census held on 28 August 2016, comprised 91.8% houses and 8.2% other dwellings.
-In comparison, Sydney metro had 92.3% houses and 7.7% other dwellings.
-Home ownership in Blaxland was 40.7%, with the remainder either mortgaged at 41.2% or rented at 18.1%.
-The median monthly mortgage repayment was $2,230, above Sydney metro's average of $2,033.
-Median weekly rent was $420, compared to Sydney metro's $400.
+The dwelling structure in Blaxland, as per the latest Census evaluation, consisted of 91.8% houses and 8.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 92.3% houses and 7.7% other dwellings.
+Home ownership in Blaxland was at 40.7%, aligning with Sydney metro's level, with the remaining dwellings either mortgaged (41.2%) or rented (18.1%).
+The median monthly mortgage repayment in Blaxland was $2,230, exceeding the Sydney metro average of $2,033.
+The median weekly rent figure in Blaxland was recorded at $420, compared to Sydney metro's $400.
 Nationally, Blaxland's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing